richardvtbtcp/BitcoinPrivate/README.md

 RPC Port: 7932

-Bitcoin Private is a fork of Zclassic, merging in a snapshotted UTXO set of Bitcoin.
+Bitcoin Private is a fork of btcp, merging in a snapshotted UTXO set of Bitcoin.
 BTCP is financial freedom.

 Build
 -----------------